liftr-framework/cli/README.md

 Lastly, open a pull request on Github.

-The following npm script are available
+The following npm scripts are available

-Before you run `npm start`, make sure you didn't installed the `liftr` package globally.
+Before you run `npm start`, make sure you didn't install the `liftr` package globally.
 If you did, run `npm uninstall -g liftr` and run `npm start`, otherwise you will get an npm error.

 -   `npm start` - create build, install globally and run liftr
 -   `npm run build` - create build